CZ-NIC/dns-probe/doc/ExportedDataSchema.rst

     <prefix>yyyyMMdd.HHmmss.SSSSSS.p<proc_id>.<sufix>

-The *<prefix>* is determined by :ref:`file-name-prefix` option in YAML configuration file.
-The *yyyyMMdd.HHmmss.SSSSSS* represents a UTC timestamp (microsecond precision) from when the output file was first opened. *<proc_id>* is an internal identification of process (worker or export thread) which wrote the output file. *<sufix>* is one of ``parquet``, ``cdns`` or ``cdns.gz`` based on the export format and compression configured in YAML file.
+The *<prefix>* is determined by :ref:`file-name-prefix` option in Sysrepo configuration.
+The *yyyyMMdd.HHmmss.SSSSSS* represents a UTC timestamp (microsecond precision) from when the output file was first opened. *<proc_id>* is an internal identification of process (worker or export thread) which wrote the output file. *<sufix>* is one of ``parquet``, ``cdns`` or ``cdns.gz`` based on the export format and compression configured in Sysrepo.

 Export to remote location
 -------------------------